 It is not necessary to check the transmission fluid level.
 A transmission fluid leak is the only reason for fluid loss.
-If a leak occurs, take the vehicle to the dealership service department and have it repaired as soon as possible.
+If a leak occurs, take the vehicle to the dealer/retailer service department and have it repaired as soon as possible.

 There is a special procedure for checking and changing the transmission fluid.
-Because this procedure is difficult, you should have this done at the dealership service department.
-Contact your dealer for additional information or the procedure can be found in the service manual.
-To purchase a service manual, see Service Publications Ordering Information on page 471.
+Because this procedure is difficult, you should have this done at the dealer/retailer service department.
+Contact your dealer/retailer for additional information or the procedure can be found in the service manual.
+To purchase a service manual, see Service Publications Ordering Information on page 7-16.

 Notice: Use of the incorrect automatic transmission fluid may damage your vehicle, and the damages may not be covered by your warranty.
-Always use the automatic transmission fluid listed in Recommended Fluids and Lubricants on page 443.
+Always use the automatic transmission fluid listed in Recommended Fluids and Lubricants on page 6-11.

-Change the fluid and filter at the intervals listed in Additional Required Services on page 436, and be sure to use the fluid listed in Recommended Fluids and Lubricants on page 443.
+Change the fluid and filter at the intervals listed in Additional Required Services on page 6-6, and be sure to use the fluid listed in Recommended Fluids and Lubricants on page 6-11.